Siege of Khan Yunis: January 2024

 On 4 January 2024, the IDF claimed to have significantly degraded the command and control of Hamas's Khan Yunis Brigade's northern and eastern battalions with the destruction of tunnel systems, infrastructure and deaths of company commanders.
 The IDF's 4th Brigade attacked the southern flank of Hamas's Khan Yunis Brigade as the IDF surrounded the city.
 In turn, Hamas' naval special operations forces reinforced Palestinian fighters in Khan Yunis via tunnel systems while the al-Aqsa Martyrs' Brigades, the National Resistance Brigades and the al-Quds Brigades fought the IDF in different areas of the city.

 On 12 January, the IDF announced that airstrikes directed by the 98th Division killed a commander in Hamas' Nukhba forces and six other Hamas fighters.
-The commander participated in the October 7 attacks on Israel, according to Israel.
+The commander participated in the October 7 attacks, according to Israel.
 The IDF also destroyed weapon caches found in the area.
 The al-Quds Brigades attacked an Israeli bulldozer in the city while firing mortars against Israeli forces in central Khan Yunis together with al-Aqsa Martyrs Brigades fighters.

 On 21 January, Israeli forces discovered an underground tunnel in a civilian area of Khan Yunis which contained five prison cells where Hamas was believed to have kept the hostages.
 The IDF published children's drawings as proof the hostages had been held there.

 On 24 January, 21 Israeli soldiers were killed in an explosion and subsequent building collapse in Khan Yunis, making it the deadliest day for the IDF since the ground invasion began.